 Wash your entire body thoroughly with soap and water.
 This will remove any chemicals remaining in your body.
 Don’t skip this step.
 You won’t always be able to “see” the chemicals on your skin, and the longer the substance is there, the greater your exposure will be.
 A shower could mean the difference between life and death.

 Seek medical attention.
 Depending on the agent to which you’ve been exposed, full symptoms may not set in for as long as several hours.
 It’s a good idea to get to a hospital or emergency room immediately, even if you’re feeling fine after the attack.
 Be aware that in the event of a large attack, local medical centers may be overwhelmed with victims.
 Don’t let this deter you—if the symptoms do get worse, you’re better off collapsing in a hospital parking lot than in your bedroom at home.
-If the attack is very small, with just a few people affected, doctors and emergency room staff may not know what to look for or what treatment to provide, so be sure to tell them what happened.
+If the attack is very small, with just a few people affected, doctors and emergency room staff may not know what to look for or what treatment to provide, so be sure to tell them what happened, if you can.

 Surviving Sustained Chemical Warfare